lukevano/neuromelanin_analysis/README.md

 # Neuromelanin Analysis

-#### This script has been designed with the help of Dr Stephen Kaar and Dr Rong Ye.
-It packages together FMRIB Software Library (FSL) and Advanced Normalization Tools (ANTs) to allow automatic processing of Neuromelanin-sensitive MRI data.
+#### This analysis pipeline was designed under the supervision of Dr Stephen Kaar and Dr Rong Ye.
+This script packages together FMRIB Software Library (FSL) and Advanced Normalization Tools (ANTs) to allow automatic processing of Neuromelanin-sensitive MRI data.

 ### Download the most up to date code: https://github.com/lukevano/neuromelanin_analysis/

+### For any queries please e-mail: drlukevano@gmail.com

 ### NM script 01/Oct/2021 V2.0